 Bonab Kabab skewers are double the size of a standard Kabab Koobideh.
 So if you’re looking for a filling dish for your dinner at Iran, this should be your go-to Kebab dish.

 During the Qajar time, Bonab Kabab was a regal dish that is now renowned as a local and traditional delicacy of the people of Bonab.
 The vast number of barbecues that greet you at Bonab is the first thing that strikes you when you enter this city.

 These Iranian Soups And Stews Are The Ultimate Comfort Food

 During the cold days of winter, nothing can beat that taste and feel of a bowl of hot soup or a plate of flavorful stew.
 If you’re in the mood for something comforting, something filling, something that can instantly warm you up, these dishes are perfect for you!

 Pomegranate is not a common ingredient in savory dishes like soups or stews.
 However, you will be surprised at the number of recipes with pomegranates.
 And its sweet and sour flavor matches this meaty Northern Iranian stew.

 Fesenjān is one of the oldest meals in Iranian cuisine.
-A tablet outlining the ingredients necessary to cook this dish was discovered in the ancient remains of Persepolis by archeologists.
+Archeologists discovered a tablet outlining the ingredients necessary to cook this dish in the ancient remains of Persepolis.